 The Motherpeace round tarot deck is original and unique for several reasons.
-It was the first tarot deck comprised of round cards, a whimsical twist which made the deck more interesting than others available at that time.
-Most importantly, it was the first deck which viewed life through the lens of Feminism, as it was created during the height of the Women’s Liberation movement in the United States during the 1970’s.
-These images were the brainchild of Vicki Noble and Karen Vogel, two writing and research partners in California, who drew on their combined knowledge and inspiration of the ancient archeology, history and art of women from all cultures.
+It was the first tarot deck comprised of round cards—a whimsical twist that made the deck more interesting than others available at that time.
+Most importantly, it was the first deck that viewed life through the lens of Feminism as it was created during the height of the first Women’s Liberation movement in the United States during the 1970s.
+These images were the brainchild of Vicki Noble and Karen Vogel, two writing and research partners in California, who drew on their combined knowledge and inspiration of the ancient archaeology, history and art of women from all cultures.

 Matriarchal Societies Without War

 Many early pictures and sculptures of “Venus” were found in Stone Age Europe and in pre-Columbian statues found in Mexico and the Americas.
 This helps to prove that goddesses were respected and revered mythic presences all around the world.
 During the Ice Age, around 10,000 B.C., pictures were found on cave walls which portrayed male figures wearing animal skins and dancing.
 These are Shamanic rituals, as they show figures that are part man, part animal.